llamoureux/SyracusePortfolioMilestone/README.md

 ## Table of Contents:
 1. Overview
+   Read.md file provides Overview and Table of Contents for the Portfolion Milestone
-2. Professional Resume
+3. Professional Resume
-3. Portfolio Report
+4. Portfolio Report
-4. Projects Reflected in Portfolio Report
+5. Projects Reflected in Portfolio Report
-5. Portfolio Presentation
+6. Portfolio Presentation